fbpx

 • Home Value: Homeowners with over $2 million in real estate are 17 times more likely to donate to nonprofits than others, indicating a strong relationship between home value and giving propensity.

-Once you gain more insight into a prospect’s capacity to give, you can set realistic fundraising goals and craft a solicitation strategy that will properly engage them.
+Once you gain more insight into a prospect’s capacity to give, you can set realistic fundraising goals and craft a solicitation strategy that will properly engage with donors.

 3. Ask For Referrals